 What records should I keep?

-Whenever you make a lifetime gift, you need to keep a record of the following information:
+Whenever you make a lifetime gift, you need to keep a record of the following information.
+Your executors will thank you for it further down the line:

 • The date of the gift